 Written, produced and directed by Lauren Speeth.
 Edited by Janice Rivera.
 Historic Earth Day Footage courtesy Christopher Speeth.
 Cinematography: Kelly Madsen, Janice Rivera, Tim Schaller, Lauren Speeth.
 Photography: Lauren Speeth.
 Score and original music: Josh Workman.
 Graphics: Mike Dalling, Kelly Madsen .
 For full credits, see film ending.
 Copyright © 2013 Elfenworks Productions, LLC.
 All Rights Reserved.

 You can easily incorporate What Green Can Be into the classroom, adding case studies that also teach architecture, math, sustainability, or science.
-It’s available via Kanopy which is like Netflix for educators.
+It’s available via Kanopy which is like Netflix for educators, as well as Amazon Prime Video.
 Great for educators at all levels.
 Science teachers, consider how easily you can incorporate green ideas into math questions, using examples like these:

 Q: You enjoy the local club house, but it isn’t very warm in winter.
 You want to make a case for some more insulation.
 If you estimate that the uninsulated attic costs an extra $15/month “out the window,” for the six months a year in which it gets very cold, how much is that uninsulated attic costing, every year?